 1. Set the pressure control.

-When you insert the flosser in your mouth for the first time, you should start with low pressure.
+When you insert the flosser into your mouth for the first time, you should start with low pressure.

 2. Place the flosser tip in the mouth